unmesh-bordoloi/embeddedGPU/README.md

 samosArian
 ==========

-OpenCL code in the paper General Purpose Computing on Low-Power Embedded GPUs: Has It Come of Age?
+This repository contains the OpenCL code that was used for the experiments reported in the paper General Purpose Computing on Low-Power Embedded GPUs: Has It Come of Age?